Biomechanics of the spine - posture, forces and structures

 While there is extension with movements like the cobra, you also have positions and activities that require anti-extension.
 Planking and deadbugs, sprinting, and jumping requires the core to work resisting the pull or push into an extended position.

-Shearing also has an anti-shearing effect and it's very closely related to the anti-extension family (shearing is often the passive consequence of hyperextension or lack of anti-flexion strength).
+Shearing also has an anti-shearing effect and it's very closely related to the anti-extension family (shearing is often the passive consequence of hyperextension or lack of anti-flexion strength supporting the spine).

 Anti-rotation is one of the most important things to get right in all sport, especially striking, throwing and kicking sports, but also more subtle in sprinting and cutting movements.